ngorrepati/Farmerzilla/README.md

 ## Welcome to Farmerzilla!

-Farmerzilla is a web application to let farmers know whether or not it is a good day to plant or harvest rice depending on the weather and month.
+Farmerzilla is a web application to let farmers know whether or not it is a good day to plant rice and corn depending on the weather and month.

 The deployed link: